firebolt-db/firebolt-db.github.io/docs/poc-guidlines.md

 nav_order: 12
 ---

-# Firebolt POC Guidelines
+# Firebolt Proof of Concept Guidelines Guidelines

-## Thank you for considering Firebolt.
-We created this document to help both our teams work better together during the POC.
+## This document will help you through the steps to set up for a proof of concept of Firebolt

 ### **Accessing data in S3**

-The data that will be used in the POC should be made available in an S3 region (any region is fine).
-Don’t hesitate to make all or a very large portion of the data available – the more data the better.
+The data that will be used in the proof of concept should be made available in an S3 region (any region is fine).
+It would be great if you could provide most, if not all, of the data.
+Having more data will ensure that the proof of concept results are more accurate when compared to your production workload.

 The following policy should be granted to the S3 bucket: